ehuan2/hackthenorth-frontendapp/README.md

 From my experience, we could either store the login details using cookies and such in the browser, and check they exist or use state management.
 I decided to use a prebuilt stuff, using Firebase to lighten and speed up the process.

 All changes today: Got displaying events working, got a nav bar, got it sorted based on time, and login with firebase works (and hiding private events).
 Next challenge will be searching, and filtering -- for filtering, maybe some sort of pop up that does it?
 Overall, this project is pretty good in terms of how it's going (best styling I've ever done).

+Mar.13th: Working on part 4 of project + additional functionality For 4, I am thinking of doing /event/:id -- for an actual product, I would like to somehow hash this (or rather yet, have the backend hash it)